A Healthy and Happy Mom Is a Better Mom

 4. Don’t buy foods you know you shouldn’t be eating.
 Avoid buying junk foods such as chips, cookies, sodas, and/or ice cream.
-You know it’s harder to resist these foods when they’re in the house; and if you’re buying them for the kids, just stop they don’t need them either.
+You know it’s harder to resist these foods when they’re in the house; and if you’re buying them for the kids, just stop—they don’t need them either.

 5. Exercise.
 Don’t let your workout get pushed off.
 Schedule your exercise just like you would an important work meeting or a parent-teacher conference.
 Try scheduling your exercise at the same time every day either first thing in the morning or in the evening when you have the most time.

 6. Stay hydrated.
 Drink plenty of water throughout the day to avoid dehydration.
-Mild dehydration can affect your body even before you know you’re thirsty, and may leave you with a headache, fatigue, or lack of energy.
+Mild dehydration can affect your body even before you know you’re thirsty, and it may leave you with a headache, fatigue, or lack of energy.

 8. Relax.
 Take the time to relax and de-stress.
-Stop and BREATHE (slowly and deeply), refocus and regroup.
+Stop and breathe (slowly and deeply), refocus and regroup.
 Perhaps try yoga or meditation.

 9. Find some time for yourself.
 You deserve a break every once in a while.
-Plan for at least 3 hours a week for some alone time, walk around the mall, cuddle up somewhere quiet and read a book, give yourself a facial, or take a long relaxing bath.
+Plan for at least three hours a week for some alone time, walk around the mall, cuddle up somewhere quiet and read a book, give yourself a facial, or take a long relaxing bath.

 10. Be positive.
 Change your thinking from negative to positive and you can drastically change your life with appreciation and gratitude.